barichd/brailleorch/borframework.md

 - Modules: Either our own and third-party modules
 - Tables: Liblouis raille tables
 The configuration files can be put either in the main directory or the user document (thus My Documents) directory.
 I prefer to use the latter, with a main directory BrailleOrch, which can contain additional data such as example files, user projects, templates, transcription presets etc.

+\! **Important:** Put all music object descriptions, texts of menus, controls and plain description texts as well as warning and error messages into a separate file.
+This will make it possible to add multiple languages in the future.
+Every language uses one file.
+Store the files in a "Lang" folder, and make a unified extension (e.g., .ini) for the software to recognize.
+All items should be callable via variables.

+\! **Important:** The components of Liblouis Braille Translator in the software directory should be able to be updated and replaced freely, so that the software can keep up with the latest improvements even if we can't maintain the software due to any unexpectable reason.
+The software should automatically detect new or modified language files and braille tables, picking up their names and rules.

 TBC